getsentry/sentry-java/README.md

 #### Queue size (advanced)
 The default queue used to store the not yet processed events doesn't have a limit.
-Depending on the environment (where memory is sparse) it is important to be able to control the size of that queue to avoid memory issues.
+Depending on the environment (if the memory is sparse) it is important to be able to control the size of that queue to avoid memory issues.

 It is possible to set a maximum with the option `raven.async.queuesize`:

     http://public:private@host:port/1?raven.async&raven.async.queuesize=100

-This means that if the connection to the Sentry server, only the first 100 events will be stored and be processed as soon as the server is back up.
+This means that if the connection to the Sentry server is down, only the first 100 events will be stored and be processed as soon as the server is back up.

 #### Threads count (advanced)
 By default the thread pool used by the async connection contains one thread per processor available to the JVM (more threads wouldn't be useful).

-It's possible to manually set the number of threads (for example if you want only one Thread) with the option `raven.async.threads`:
+It's possible to manually set the number of threads (for example if you want only one thread) with the option `raven.async.threads`:

     http://public:private@host:port/1?raven.async&raven.async.threads=1